 You don't have to be an expert on what to see in Iceland during the summer, nor do you need to scroll the net for hours looking for inspiration.
-That’s our job and we’ve covered the best Icelandic summer itinerary right here!
+That’s our job, and we’ve covered the best adventures for an Iceland summer trip right here!

 Did you know that Iceland’s capital Reykjavik, is the northernmost city of any sovereign state in the world?
-It doesn’t get drastically cold during the summer as some may assume.
+This vibrant city is the host of many adventures and it doesn’t get drastically cold during the summer as some may assume.

 Despite the unpredictable temperatures, Iceland offers thousands of Nordic nature adventures.
-So, pack like a local for your trip, bring what you can for sunny days, more radiant days and breezy days, Iceland offers them all.
+So, pack like an Icelander for your trip, prepare for both sunny days and breezy days, Iceland's summer months offer them all.

 The Land of Fire and Ice

-The summer season in Iceland offers blessings to the locals in the form of the Midnight Sun and the Summer Solstice.
-They celebrate with longer days, warmer weather and an enormous number of activities, allowing travellers to embark on a breath-taking Nordic Adventure to witness the pure Icelandic wilderness under the golden glow.
+The warm Icelandic summer takes the form of the Midnight Sun and the Summer Solstice.
+They celebrate with longer days, warmer weather and an enormous number of activities.
+Travellers embark on a breath-taking Nordic Adventure to witness the pure Icelandic wilderness under the golden glow.

 Teamed with continually shaping glaciers, erupting hots springs, geothermal lagoons, roaring waterfalls, vast lava fields, voluminous volcanoes, monstrous mountains, black sand beaches, small fishing villages, bustling cities, an abundance of wildlife, and all combined with fascinating folklore stories - your summer vacation in Iceland will leave you with a variety of unique, contrasting, everlasting memories.